-On July 3, 2014, the Company executed a Definitive Option and Joint Venture Agreement (the "Definitive Agreement") with Eloro Resources Ltd. granting Eloro an option to acquire a 50% interest in the La Victoria Property.
-Pursuant to the terms of the Definitive Agreement, Eloro can earn its 50% interest in the property by expending \$1,500,000 in staged exploration and work expenditures on the Property and by making cash payments of \$150,000 over a four year period.
-The Company has received the initial cash payment of \$50,000.
+On June 5, 2015, the Company amended the Definitive Option and Joint Venture Agreement (the "Definitive Agreement") previously executed with Eloro Resources Ltd. ("Eloro") increasing the option for Eloro to acquire a an additional 10% interest in the option to now earn a 60% interest in the La Victoria Property.
+Pursuant to the terms of the amended Definitive Agreement, Eloro can earn its 60% interest in the property by expending \$1,500,000 in staged exploration and work expenditures on the Property and by making cash payments of \$270,000 over a four year period.
+To date, the Company has received cash payments totalling \$175,000.